MicroEJ/docs/ApplicationDeveloperGuide/UI/MicroUI/images.rst

 Advantages:

--  Drawing an image is very fast;
+-  Drawing an image is very fast because no pixel conversion is required at runtime;

--  Supports alpha encoding.
+-  Supports alpha encoding when display pixel format allow it.

 Disadvantages: